VeryGoodOpenSource/cli_completion/doc/README.md

 Once it parses the user input, it reads the ArgParser grammar to create valid suggestions.

-### Some completion use cases
+### Use Cases

 You can find below some completion use cases that is handled by this package:

-Completes with options and sub commands:
+Completes with options and subcommands:
 ```bash
 $ example_cli |
 --rootFlag          -- A flag: in the root command